-The latest casualty of early fame would seem to be Zayn from One Direction whose departure from the group appears to have been due, at least in part, to the intolerable pressure of being constantly in an intense spotlight (both literally and metaphorically) with his every move under relentless scrutiny and endlessly reported upon.
+One example of a casualty of early fame is Zayn from One Direction whose departure from the group appears to have been due, at least in part, to the intolerable pressure of being constantly in an intense spotlight (both literally and metaphorically) with his every move under relentless scrutiny and endlessly reported upon.
 And, of course, to sell papers, such reporting amongst certain sectors of the press was based upon wild rumours and speculation.

 Zayn was nearly an adult when he achieved his stratospheric level of fame, but what about those who achieve it at an even more tender age?